Best Time to Climb Kilimanjaro?

 Before discussing the respective merits of climbing at different times of year, it may be interesting to consider a summary of our climbers’ patterns of timings over the last three complete years, 2007-

-A graph showing what percentage of our climbers climbed in each month over three consecutive years.This data is perhaps easier to peruse in the following formats:
+A graph showing what percentage of our climbers climbed in each month over three consecutive years is perhaps easier to peruse in a bar chart:

 Generally speaking –

 For a few climbers however, there is an added attraction to climbing during rainy months because:

 - There are virtually no crowds on any routes.
 So even a busy and heavily commercialised route like Machame can be almost empty and one can pretty much have the trail to oneself.

 - For some, the idea of climbing Kilimanjaro when the summit is most likely to be snowcapped can feel like a more authentic alpine experience and adds an additional element of challenge to the adventure.